gaelj/BlazorCodeMirror6/README.md

 Resources are loaded automatically (nothing to add in `_Host.cshtml` / `index.html`).

 Just add `@using CodeMirror6` in `_Imports.razor` or in your razor page / component and use `<CodeMirror6Wrapper />` as in the examples.

+If you have "strange errors" when building, try deleting the `node_modules` directory and rebuild.

 ## Modification